swordshik/volleyball/README.md

 # volleyball

-Prognozing win or loosing of volleyball commands based on statistics before
+predicting win or loosing of volleyball commands based on statistics before